Criticism of the United Nations: Debates surrounding population control and abortion

-The UNFPA provided aid to Peru's population control program in the mid-to-late '90s when it was discovered the Peruvian program had been engaged in carrying out coercive sterilizations.
+The UNFPA provided aid to Peru's population control program in the 1990s, during which time it was discovered the Peruvian program had been engaged in carrying out coercive sterilizations.
 The UNFPA was not found directly involved in the scandal but continued to fund and work with the population control program after the abuses had become public.
 The issue played a role in the Bush administration's decision in 2002 to cut off funding for the organization.